TrushilBudhia/Tech-Blog/README.md

 A blog website that allows developers to publish posts and comment on other posts.

-The application follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the exxpress-session npm package for authentication.
+The application follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## 📖Table of Contents
 1. [Installation](#installation)